StefanPeev/Veleka/README.md

 Donations
 ---------

-If you apreciate the project, please feel free to donate: [PayPal](https://www.paypal.me/localfonts).
+If you apreciate the project, please feel free to support us through [sponsorship button](https://github.com/sponsors/StefanPeev).